 On December 28, 2022, the Company held its annual meeting of stockholders.
-The stockholders voted to elect the following directors to serve one-year terms expiring in 2023: Joshua N. Silverman, Jonathan L. Schechter, Michael M. Abecassis, Robert Weinstein and Wayne R. Walker.
+The stockholders voted to elect the following directors to serve one-year terms expiring at the annual meeting of stockholders to be held during the year ended April 30, 2024: Joshua N. Silverman, Jonathan L. Schechter, Michael M. Abecassis, Robert Weinstein and Wayne R. Walker.